Destination

 Measles - The Florida Department of Health in Broward County confirmed about ten measles cases in early 2024.

-Mpox - Since the beginning of 2024, Florida has identified 184 cases of mpox across 12 counties.
+Mpox - Since the beginning of 2024, Florida has identified 184 mpox cases across 12 counties.
 In 2023, the CDC reported 75 clade II mpox cases in Florida.
 The JYNNEOS vaccine is offered in Florida at clinics and pharmacies.

-Oropouche Fever - As of December 2024, 103 cases of Oropouche fever had been reported in individuals who had traveled to an endemic area, such as Cuba.
+Oropouche Fever - In November 2025, one Oropouche case was reported in a traveler from Cuba.
+As of December 2024, 103 cases of Oropouche fever had been reported in individuals who had traveled to an endemic area, such as Cuba.
 The Florida counties reporting cases were Broward, Duval, Hillsborough, Lee, Miami-Dade (61), Orange, Palm Beach, Pasco, Polk, and Sarasota.

 Respiratory Syncytial Virus - The Florida Department of Health confirmed RSV cases in most regions during 2024-2025.
-As of June 28, 2025, RSV detections have been confirmed along Florida's southeast coast, which includes Miami and West Palm Beach, as well as on the west coast, including Ft Myers.
+As of September 6, 2025, RSV detections have been confirmed along Florida's central, north, and southeast coasts.

-West Nile Virus - In 2024, eighteen human cases of West Nile virus (WNV) illness were reported in Florida.
+West Nile Virus - 11 human cases of WNV infection were reported in Clay, Duval, and Escambia counties in 2025.
+In 2024, eighteen human cases of WNV illness were reported in Florida.
 Seven positive samples were confirmed from seven humans in 2023.
 Six WNV-positive samples were collected from six humans in 2022.
 Ten human cases of West Nile virus (WNV) were reported in Florida in 2021.

 Zika Fever - In 2025 and 2024, no cases of Zika fever were reported.
 Zika continues to be detected off Florida's east coast, in Puerto Rico, and other locations throughout the Americas, including Costa Rica.